billbudge/WebEditorFramework/examples/functioncharts/README.md

   <figcaption align="center">Naive implementation</figcaption>
 </figure>

-Messy!
-This is why node-and-wire gets a bad name.
-The tangle of wires crossing in the middle makes this difficult to read.
-Functioncharts can be refactored.
-Here we do take the core step that computes the new x, y from the inputs and use a functionchart to create a helper function.
+What a mess!
+The tangle of wires crossing in the middle makes this almost impossible to read.
+Functioncharts can be refactored to fix this.
+Here we take the core step that computes the new x, y from the inputs and use a functionchart to create a helper function.
 We also reorder the 'n', 'y', and 'x' inputs to minimize crossings.
 The use of hierarchy has the effect of removing a part of the circuit and creating an indirection when we instantiate the single instance.
 The helper function gives a visual explanation of the core multiply step.

 <figure align="center">
   <img src="./resources/exp_by_squaring2.svg"  alt="" title="Simplified implemention of exponentiation by squaring.">